Ulysses G. McAlexander: World War I

 On 22 July, the 38th Infantry Regiment launched an assault on Jaulgonne to prize it from the enemy.
 In the words of Capt.
 Jesse W. Woolridge, he enjoyed his finest five minutes of the war believing he was the spear of the assault, when he bumped into McAlexander, crawling forward at the very front of his regiment.
 McAlexander received the Distinguished Service Cross for this action.
 The citation for the medal reads:

-Receiving a promotion to brigadier general, McAlexander was sent to command the newly arrived 180th Infantry Brigade of the 90th Division, the "Alamo Division.
-The 180th Brigade, the "Texas Brigade," consisted the 359th Infantry Regiment, the 360th Infantry Regiment, and the 343rd Machine-gun battalion.
+After receiving a promotion to brigadier general, McAlexander was sent to command the newly arrived 180th Infantry Brigade, of the 90th Division, (nicknamed the "Alamo Division), in place of Brigadier General William Johnston Jr..
+The 180th Brigade, the "Texas Brigade", consisted the 359th Infantry Regiment and 360th Infantry Regiments, and the 343rd Machine Gun Battalion.
 Most of the soldiers came from Texas, and were new to combat.
 McAlexander led them into their first battle at Saint-Mihiel on 12 September 1918, and quickly accomplished his objectives.
-In the Meuse-Argonne Offensive, McAlexander's Texans took the fight to the enemy and attributed their success to their leader.
-After the war, the Texas veterans commissioned a portrait of General McAlexander (currently on display in Austin, Texas) that evokes their admiration of their commander.
+In the much larger Meuse–Argonne offensive which soon followed, McAlexander's Texans took the fight to the enemy and attributed their success to their leader.
+After the war, the Texas veterans commissioned a portrait of McAlexander (currently on display in Austin, Texas) that evokes their admiration of their commander.

 When the Great War ended on 11 November 1918, McAlexander stayed with the Allied occupation force in Germany until 1919, when he returned home.

 Post-War

-When McAlexander returned to his family in 1919, he served in the Army a while longer until retiring with the rank of Major General in 1924.
+When McAlexander returned to his family in 1919, he served in the Army a while longer until retiring with the rank of major general in 1924.
 He moved to Newport, Oregon that same year.
 Before he retired, he was commandant at Fort Douglas, just east of Salt Lake City, Utah.
 He was key in helping public relations with the Fort's civilian neighbors as he had a joint partnership in building the Fort Douglas Country Club in 1923.
 He helped with the construction of the Memorial Union on the Oregon State campus, and in 1930, Oregon State College bestowed upon him an honorary doctorate.
 In 1934, he unsuccessfully ran for governor in the 1934 Oregon gubernatorial election on the Republican ticket, but was defeated by Joe E. Dunne.
 McAlexander died in Portland, Oregon on 18 September 1936, and is buried in Section 7 of Arlington National Cemetery.